Tunable helical crystals: Effect of the electron-electron interaction

 \section{Effect of the electron-electron interaction}

 Next, we discuss effects of the electron-electron interaction on the properties of the crystal.
-It is known that the interaction strongly renormalizes the properties of the contact between two helical states \cite{Teo2009,Aristov2016}.
+It is known that the interaction strongly renormalizes the properties of the contact between two helical states \cite{Teo2009,Aristov2016}, including spin asymmetry of the tunneling \cite{Aristov2017}.
 Here, we use renormalization group (RG) equations derived in Ref.~\cite{Aristov2016} to find a general phase diagram of the helical crystal.

+The problem of renormalization of the helical crystal is two-fold.
+One aspect is the renormalization of the individual contact, which was discussed in \cite{Aristov2016}.
+Let us discuss now the second aspect which is the peculiarity of the crystal geometry that restricts the renormalization by certain scale.

 There are several relevant length scales in the problem: the Fermi wavelength $\lambda_{F} $ (ultraviolet cut off), $ l_{T}=v_{\rm F}/T $ (thermal length), and ring size $L.$ Corresponding energy scales are given by $E_{\rm F},$ $T,$ and $v_F/L$ (level spacing in a single ring).
 We assume that $E_{\rm F} \gg v_{\rm F}/L$ and $E_{\rm F} \gg T.$ The relation between $T$ and $v_{\rm F}/L$ can be arbitrary.